 Maintaining J-1 Status

-You are responsible for maintaining valid J-1 status while in the US.
+You are responsible for maintaining valid J-1 status while in the United States.
 You must abide by all of the rules and regulations of the J-1 Exchange Visitor Program as well as MUSC policies and procedures for J-1 exchange visitors.

 In order to maintain valid J-1 status, you must do the following: